 Choose theme: XotoPad includes four different user interface themes: Dark, Mixed, Light, and Studio (the default).
 The first three use higher contrast values, the latter is suited for normal studio lighting conditions.
 Choose wisely ;).

 Space between pads: You can adjust the gap space between the pads.
 "Small", "Medium", and "Large" are available, "Small" is the default.

-Transparent window: Will make the XotoPad window transparent.
+Window visibility: Change the XotoPad window transparency in ghost mode.
 Useful to watch your DAW or other windows.

 Always on top: Turn this on to keep XotoPad your topmost window.
 You will need to restart the software to apply the "Always on top" settings.